ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The "rs_cnf2" parameter is OPTIONAL if the token type is "pop", asymmetric keys are used, and the access token is issued for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
 Otherwise, the "rs_cnf2" parameter MUST NOT be present.

-  This parameter specifies information about the public keys used by the RSs of a group-audience for authenticating themselves to C, and is used in case the binding between the public keys and the corresponding RS identities are not established through other means.
+  This parameter specifies information about the public keys used by the RSs of a group-audience for authenticating themselves to C. It is used in case the binding between the public keys and the corresponding RS identities are not established through other means.
 If this parameter is absent, either the RSs in the group-audience do not use a public key, or the AS knows that the RSs can authenticate themselves to C without additional information.

   If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array specifies the public key of one RS in the group-audience, and MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
 It is not required that all the elements of the CBOR array rely on the same confirmation method.

-  Each of the public keys may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
+  Any of the public keys may be provided together with information such as the public key algorithm and use (e.g., specified by means of the parameters "alg" and "key_ops" in a COSE_Key structure).
 If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used or with the PoP algorithm according to that information.
-An RS MUST reject a proof-of-possession that relies on such a key, and reply with a response code equivalent to the CoAP code 4.00 (Bad Request).
+An RS MUST reject a proof of possession that relies on such a key and MUST reply with a response code equivalent to the CoAP code 4.00 (Bad Request).

 * The "audience2" parameter is OPTIONAL and specifies the identifiers of the RSs in the group-audience for which the access token is issued.